BroadbandForum/usp/docs/specification/index.md

 ### Purpose

 This document provides the normative requirements and operational description of the User Services Platform (USP).
-USP is designed for consumer electronics/IoT, home network/gateways, smart Wi-Fi systems, and virtual services (though could theoretically be used for any connected device in many different verticals).
+USP is designed for consumer electronics/IoT, home network/gateways, smart Wi-Fi systems, and deploying and managing other value-added services and applications.
 It is targeted towards developers, application providers, and network service providers looking to deploy those products.

 ### Scope

 This document identifies the USP:

 * Architecture
+* Data model interaction
 * Record structure, syntax, and rules
 * Message structure, syntax, and rules
 * Bindings that allow specific protocols to carry USP Records in their payloads
 * Discovery and advertisement mechanisms
+* Extensions for proxying, software module management, device modularization, firmware lifecycle management, bulk data collection, device-agent association, and an IoT theory of operations.
 * Security credentials and logic
 * Encryption mechanisms